MOHAMEDFARRAZ/Sales_Data_Analysis/README.md

 ## How to view this file

-The file can be viewed by downloading the Power BI raw file and you can perform operations on the dashboard
+The file can be viewed by downloading the Power BI raw file by which you can play around with the dashboard .

 ## Snapshots of the dashboard